sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 ## Add missing types in dependencies

-Let's start with @types/shelljs.
+Let's start with `@types/shelljs`.
 In Makefile.js, I see a few errors.
 The first is that the module `require('shelljs/make')` isn't found.
 The second group of errors is that the names 'find', 'echo' and a few others aren't found.

 These errors are related.
-It turns out that `@types/shelljs` doesn't even include shelljs/make.d.ts right now.
+It turns out that `@types/shelljs` doesn't even include `shelljs/make.d.ts` right now.
 It's completely missing.
 If you
-[look at the source](https://github.com/shelljs/shelljs/blob/master/make.js), shelljs/make.js does two things:
+[look at the source](https://github.com/shelljs/shelljs/blob/master/make.js), `shelljs/make.js` does two things:

 1. Add the contents of the parent shelljs to the global scope.
 2. Add a global object named 'target' that allows you to add make targets.

 Let's say you want to add make to Definitely Typed so that it is available in `@types/shelljs`.
-Your first step is to create make.d.ts inside node_modules/@types/shelljs/.
-This is the wrong location &mdash; it's inside your own node_modules folder &mdash; but it makes development super easy to test that you're actually fixing the missing stuff.
+Your first step is to create `make.d.ts` inside `node_modules/@types/shelljs/`.
+This is the wrong location &mdash; it's inside your own `node_modules` folder &mdash; but it makes development super easy to test that you're actually adding the missing stuff.
 You can create a proper PR after everything is working.

 Start with this: